bitwisetech/AtlasNG-polly/README.md

 Some progress has been made, but the project still fails to compile cleanly.
 Anyone is welcome to help.

+## Quick start

+./configure
+ --with-simgear=/some/path/to/install/simgear
+ --with-plib=/some/path/to/install/plib
+ --with-fgbase=/some/path/to/install/flightgear
+ --with-x

+make

 ## Original README text follows